 These restructurings and commutations resulted in changes to AIG's carried loss and loss expense reserves for many accident years, with a corresponding increase or decrease in paid losses and loss expenses.
 The reserves impacted by these restructurings are now carried by both U.S. and non-U.S. domiciled affiliates of AIG, and non-U.S. companies are not included in the Combined Annual Statement.
-The additional disclosures provided in respect of these commutations/novation's are as follows:
+The additional disclosures provided in respect of these commutations/novations are as follows:

 - i.
 UK Quota Share AIG assumed a quota share treaty from its UK affiliate for underwriting year 2008.
 This treaty was novated to a non-U.S. affiliate in 2010 resulting in all reserves dropping to zero with corresponding positive payments.
 An additional disclosure in respect of the novation is provided for ease of use. - ii.
-Defense Base Act (DBA) Workers Compensation Quota Share - The ceded quota share arrangement AIG had with its non-U.S. affiliate was commuted in 2012 resulting in all ceded reserves dropping to zero with corresponding positive ceded payments.
+Defense Base Act (DBA) Workers Compensation Quota Share The ceded quota share arrangement AIG had with its non-U.S. affiliate was commuted in 2012 resulting in all ceded reserves dropping to zero with corresponding positive ceded payments.
 An additional disclosure is respect of the commutation is provided for ease of use. - iii.
-American Home Assurance Company of Japan Branch The Japan Branch of American Home Assurance Company, a U.S. affiliate was novated to a local affiliate in Japan in 2014 resulting in all reserves dropping to zero.
-The consideration paid for the novation was done as iv.
-AIRCO - an AIG Bermuda based affiliate company, participated in a QS arrangement with the U.S. Pool.
-In 20Q2, accident years 2016-2019 were commuted resulting in all U.S. Pool reserves for those years dropping to zero with corresponding positive payments.

-IV.
-Assumed from Affiliates
+AIRCO an AIG Bermuda based affiliate company, participated in a QS arrangement with the U.S. Pool.
+In 2020Q2, accident years 2016-2019 were commuted resulting in all U.S. Pool reserves for those years dropping to zero with corresponding positive payments. - IV.
+Assumed from Affiliates - i.
 Several transactions involving both US and non-US business have affected the company's payout patterns and mix of business involving assumptions from affiliates.
 These include 1) the restructuring of certain non-US business that were commuted or novated starting in 2008 from an affiliate to other non-U.S. affiliates that resulted in positive payments for these transactions with corresponding reductions in reserves; 2) an assumed treaty of a portion of AIG's Japan business was novated to a U.S. affiliate in 2013 resulting in an increase to reserves for all accident years with corresponding negative payments.
 Also, subsequent to 2013, certain business in Japan was ceded directly into the NU pool on a quota share basis; 3) new quota share assumptions in 2019 from Western World Insurance Company as well as AIG Europe impacted the Company's mix of business, where the loss experience for this business may be materially different than our direct book.
-Note that as of yearend 2020, the guota share treaty with AIG Europe was commuted with no net exposure going forward.
+Note that as of yearend 2020, the quota share treaty with AIG Europe was commuted with no net exposure going forward.